kevgo/run-that-app/README.md

 ### Q&A

+#### Run-that-app does not support an application I need

+It's super easy to add a new application to _run-that-app_!
+See `DEVELOPMENT.md` for details.

 #### Why not use the package manager of my system to install third-party applications?

 If it works then do it.
 We have found many challenges with using executables